elec-e8408-mini-project-2025/project-documentation/README.md

 ### Hardware assumptions

-- The LilyGo hiking application requires LilyGO T-Watch V2
+- The smartwatch application requires LilyGO T-Watch V2
 - The Web Application requires Python 3.10 or higher
 - The web application is only guaranteed to work on Raspberry Pi3